loot/loot.github.io/New-Members-Getting-Started.md

 ### Further Reading

 Before continuing, see the [[Guidelines|Guidelines]] page to familiarise yourself with the recommendations and team policies detailed there.
-The [[Masterlist Editing|Masterlist-Editing]] page gives more information on how to go about making changes to the masterlists, while the [Metadata Syntax documentation](http://boss-developers.github.io/docs/dev/BOSS%20Metadata%20Syntax.html) details the actual format and syntax used by the masterlists.
+The [[Masterlist Editing|Masterlist-Editing]] page gives more information on how to go about making changes to the masterlists, while the [Metadata Syntax documentation](http://loot.github.io/docs/dev/LOOT%20Metadata%20Syntax.html) details the actual format and syntax used by the masterlists.

 ### Getting Help

-If you have any problems or questions regarding anything relating to BOSS, feel free to ask current members questions.
+If you have any problems or questions regarding anything relating to LOOT, feel free to ask current members questions.
 We can all be contacted by PM - the [[Team Members|Team-Members]] page lists all current members and their usernames on Bethsoft, Nexus and GitHub.

-Technical questions are best sent to WrinklyNinja, as he's responsible for BOSS's coding.
-This includes questions relating to things like how BOSS works, the masterlist syntax, etc.
+Technical questions are best sent to WrinklyNinja, as he's responsible for LOOT's coding.
+This includes questions relating to things like how LOOT works, the masterlist syntax, etc.

 Metadata questions are best sent to members that contribute to the masterlist you are asking about.
 This includes questions like "what do you think about making X load after Y?" and "Alice said that C should be loading after D, but C has a load of patches, so won't that break something?".